Wave Of Bomb Threats Targets Jewish Centers, Again

 "While the bombs in question are hoaxes," he says, "the calls are not."

-In the wake of the threatening calls, the Anti-Defamation League has issued a security advisory to Jewish institutions across the country.
+The threatening calls led the Anti-Defamation League to issue a security advisory to Jewish institutions across the country.

 Bomb threats were made in at least 18 states, the ADL says: New York, New Jersey, Ohio, Florida, Massachusetts, Maryland, Michigan, Minnesota, Delaware, Connecticut, Alabama, California, Maine, Tennessee, South Carolina, Missouri, Texas and Kansas.